kranzky/insoluble/folly.md

 Lloyd shakes his head, pointing out key aspects of their conversation.
 The phenomena they discussed seemed to be an invented idea, represented by a faint glow surrounding the text.

-dialogue;5:THANKS UNDERSTANDING LLOYD

 As Mike continued to study the ancient papers, he mumbled to Lloyd, "I don't quite understand the meaning of this text, but I'm grateful for your help."
 Overhearing their conversation, the Princess chimed in, "Thanks for being so understanding, Lloyd."

 With an epiphany, they completed setting up camp, feeling a sense of joy.

 As the group settled in for the night, Mike furrowed his brow and exclaimed, "Furiously green banana clusters, nostrils!"
 They all turned to look at him, puzzled by his outburst.
 Mike sheepishly laughed, trying to cover up his embarrassment.
 "Sorry, guys," he said, "I was just remembering this weird dream I had last night."
 The others shook their heads, amused by Mike's random comment, but it did serve to lighten the mood around the campfire.
 As they continued to share stories and laughter, the Princess couldn't help but feel a spark of hope for their journey.
 Despite the challenges they faced, their camaraderie and determination seemed to be growing stronger every day.

-dialogue;8: "Huh, this rich bit is trouble to read."
+"Huh, this rich bit is trouble to read."

 "Blargh, zibber, talf!"
 Mike exclaimed in gibberish, clearly feeling overwhelmed by the rich information before him.
 "I can't make sense of these symbols," he said, frustration evident on his face, "It's like trying to relish in the ridiculousness of expecting an outward sign from these highly taught fools!"
 The rest of the group looked at the page, puzzled and equally at a loss for understanding the complex writings.
 They knew that the answers they sought were within their grasp, yet they remained just out of reach.

 As they continued their search, the group found themselves facing a peculiar scene.
 The landscape had shifted once again, now filled with bizarre, frozen creatures that seemed almost human, yet not quite.
 Angela approached one of the figures, a strange ape-like being with a beaming smile and curled fingers.

-dialogue;5:WHAT ARE THESE THINGS

 "What are these things?" she asked, unable to hide her curiosity.

-exposition;5:MIKE CONFUSED SHRUGGED

 Mike, equally as puzzled, simply shrugged in response.

-dialogue;7:PRINCESS KNOWS SOMETHING ROB

 "Maybe the Princess knows something," Rob suggested.

-exposition;9:PRINCESS STUDIED FIGURES CAREFULLY CONCENTRATION

 The Princess studied the figures carefully, her expression filled with concentration as she tried to recall any information that could help them understand these odd beings.

-dialogue;6:SEEN SOMETHING SIMILAR

 "I've seen something similar before," she finally said.